nathan-a-macleod/open-flight-sim/README.md

 - [x] Add movement to the clouds.
 - [x] Migrate to Cesium.js.
 - [x] Add a reset button.
+- [x] Remove uneeded Cesium.js objects in the canvas.
+- [ ] Add physics.
 - [ ] Allow the game to switch between flying, and choose a location.
 Ensure it starts of by allowing the user to switch between these, instead of using the setupSection.
-- [ ] Remove uneeded Cesium.js objects in the canvas.
 - [ ] Add a plane 3d model.
-- [ ] Add physics.
-- [ ] Allow the user to refresh the tile from a minimap - which automatically updates.
 - [ ] Add more settings to the clouds in the setup page - a proper weather engine.
 - [ ] Allow the plane to collide with the terrain.
 - [ ] Add UI features - a throttle, a speed guage, an artificial horizon, etc.